flutter/website/faq.md

 ## Does Flutter run on the web?

-No. Flutter is designed, from the ground up, to power high-performance, full-featured apps on mobile devices.
-We do not plan to provide a web version of Flutter.
+No. We do not plan to provide a web version of Flutter.

 ## What operating systems can I use to build a Flutter app?